Regular maintenance helps your home retain value

 Keep up on home maintenance and repairs

 There are many different strategies that homeowners can use to keep up on maintenance and repairs.
 Some people may choose to set aside money every month to put toward their home.
 Others may just tap into their emergency funds when there are pressing repairs.
-However, individuals who have a hard time sticking to a budget may want to look into a TotalProtect® Home Warranty.
-The service will help you pay for repairs on your home's appliances and systems when they break, and you'll just need to pay your deductible†.
+However, individuals who have a hard time sticking to a budget may want to look into a TotalProtect® Home Warranty if they haven't already.
+The service can help you pay for repairs on your home's appliances and systems when they break down from normal wear and tear.
 You can save a lot of money and headaches with TotalProtect and you'll be protecting your home at the same time!

 The information in this article is intended to provide guidance on the proper maintenance and care of systems and appliances in the home.
 Not all of the topics mentioned are covered by our home warranty or maintenance plans.
 Please review your home warranty contract carefully to understand your coverage.